telerik/blazor-docs/_contentTemplates/common/get-started.md

 #next-steps-after-getting-started
 ## Next Steps

 Next, you can explore the [live demos](https://demos.telerik.com/blazor-ui/) and the rest of the documentation.
-You can also find the entire demos project in the `demos` folder of your local installation - it is fully runnable and you can inspect, modify and copy the code from it. @[template](/_contentTemplates/common/get-started.md#demos-project-net-version)
+You can also find the entire demos project in the `demos` folder of your local installation.
+The project is runnable and you can inspect, modify, and copy its code. @[template](/_contentTemplates/common/get-started.md#demos-project-net-version)

-Many applications have a data grid component, and you can get started with the fully featured Telerik Grid in the [Grid Overview]({%slug components/grid/overview%}) article.
+Many applications have a data grid component, and you can get started with the full-featured Telerik Grid by visiting the [Grid Overview]({%slug components/grid/overview%}) article.

 You can also explore the [List of Components]({%slug blazor-overview%}#list-of-components) and pick the ones you are interested in.
 #end